-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2017.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015.
+It constitutes Holiday Extras Ltd slavery and human trafficking statement for the financial year ended 31 March 2018.

 Holiday Extras Limited is a United Kingdom based company which is part of a group of companies involved in the supply of travel ancillaries and UK short break products.
 As of January 2018 the company had over 500 employees based in the United Kingdom in two offices.

 Holiday Extras recognises the importance of the Modern Slavery Act 2015 as a tool in combating the widespread human rights abuses comprised in modern slavery.
 We have a continued commitment to trying to ensure that there is no modern slavery or human trafficking in our supply chains, or any part of our business and operate a zero-tolerance policy in this regard.

 We do have a Anti-Slavery Policy which we review annually, and we also operate a number of other internal policies to ensure that we are conducting business in a transparent and ethical manner.
 Where we consider we have lacked coherent policies, we remain on a rolling programme of review and implementation.
 We are for example working towards a Corporate Social Responsibility Policy and a Whistleblowing Policy in the 2019/20 financial year to provide an established framework of our corporate responsibilities towards best business practice, community and stakeholder relationships.